-HUM 210 INTRODUCTION TO CINEMA3(3-0 Normally Offered: F, SP This course provides a broad introduction to the study of film.
-Emphasis will be placed on a particular genre while exploring certain historical and contemporary pieces of cinematic art for examination, analysis, and evaluation.
-Filmmakers, important schools of filmmaking, and film production will also be investigated.
-HUM 241 HUMANITIES I Introduces the student to the terminology, ideas, concepts and attitudes that are needed to be able to appreciate, describe, interpret and evaluate humanities and art-related artifacts.
-Special emphasis is placed on the interrelationships among the visual and performing arts, as well as between these arts and othe humanities, including literature, history, philosophy and religion.
-HUM 242 HUMANITIES II4(4-0 Normally Offered: SP Continues to develop the terminology, ideas, concepts, and attitudes that are needed to be able to appreciate describe, interpret, and evaluate Humanities and art-related artifacts.
-In addition, Humanities II furthe emphasizes the interrelationships amongst the arts - including but not limited to sculpture, architecture painting, and film - and examines how these art forms aid in the process of self-discovery.
-Prerequisite: HUM 241 or permission of instructor INDUSTRIAL IND 110 INDUSTRIAL ORGANIZATIONS IND 120 INDUSTRIAL COMPUTERS & NETWORKING3(2-2 Normally Offered: F An introduction to computers and networks as used in an industrial setting.
+HUMANITIES

+HUM 114 INTRODUCTION TO NEW TESTAMENT LITERATURE

+HUM 210 INTRODUCTION TO CINEMA

+HUM 241 HUMANITIES I

+HUM 242 HUMANITIES II

+Industrial

+IND 110 INDUSTRIAL ORGANIZATIONS

+IND 120 INDUSTRIAL COMPUTERS & NETWORKING

+Normally Offered: F An introduction to computers and networks as used in an industrial setting.
 The course will start with the basics of computer usage and file management and work up to hands on building of basic industrial networks between personal computers and instrumentation.

-IND 225 STRENGTH OF MATERIALS Normally Offered: F This course employs a practical approach to stress, strain, shear, torsion, and moments found in mechanica and construction design.
+IND 225 STRENGTH OF MATERIALS

+Normally Offered: F This course employs a practical approach to stress, strain, shear, torsion, and moments found in mechanical and construction design.
 Bolted and welded constructions, axial tension and compression members, shafts beams, columns, and trusses will be studied.
 Shear and moment diagrams will be used to analyze beams Lab testing of the strengths of materials will be utilized.
 Prerequisite: MTH 102 or higher.

-IND 229 HYDRAULIC & PNEUMATIC POWER3(2-2 Normally Offered: F An introduction to hydraulic and pneumatic principles and components.
+IND 229 HYDRAULIC & PNEUMATIC POWER

+Normally Offered: F An introduction to hydraulic and pneumatic principles and components.
 Covers primary laws and formulas calculations, schematics, design considerations, and troubleshooting.
-Consists of lectures, hands on labs and projects.
+Consists of lectures, hands-on labs